flutter/website/src/docs/development/platform-integration/platform-views.md

 [`PlatformViewRegistry`]: {{site.api}}/javadoc/io/flutter/plugin/platform/PlatformViewRegistry.html
 [`PlatformView`]: {{site.api}}/javadoc/io/flutter/plugin/platform/PlatformView.html

-Finally, modify your `build.gradle` file to require version 19 (or later) of the Android API.
+Finally, if you are using hybrid composition, modify your `build.gradle` file to require Android SDK version 19 (or later).

+If you are using Virtual display, modify your `build.gradle` file to require Android SDK version 20 (or later).

 ```gradle
 android {